 We no longer permit visits without an online registration.

-Additionally, we have two telephone lines for reaching the Visitation Officers:
+Additionally, we have two telephone numbers for contacting Visitation:

 The Douglas County Jail is pleased to announce that there is a new way for friends and family to visit a loved one at our facility.
 Starting now, visitors can use their computer to visit from the comfort of their own home or office.
 There is a minimal cost for the visit; $7.50 for a 30 minute visit or $25 for a one hour attorney visit.
 Visitors will still be required to register prior to the visit and run a simple test to ensure that their computer hardware is compatible.
 Anyone interested in accessing this new feature should log into IP Web Visitor at this URL http://dcjailvisitation.us.